Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Journeys/Survival/World-Witness Concentration.md

 Prerequisite Charms:
   - "[[Becoming the Wilderness]]"
 ---
 The Sidereal’s piercing scrutiny discerns the subtle tracks left by thoughts, words, and abstract qualia.
-On a successful tracking roll, the Sidereal also learns a relevant and useful fact about her quarry, plus an additional such fact for every three extra successes: his intended destination, his emotional state when he left the tracks, his physical appearance, etc. She can oppose magical concealment that’s otherwise perfect, like a Solar’s Traceless Passage.
+On a successful tracking roll, the Sidereal also learns a relevant and useful fact about her quarry, plus an additional such fact for every three extra successes: his intended destination, his emotional state when he left the tracks, his physical appearance, etc. She can oppose magical concealment that’s otherwise perfect, like a Solar’s [[Traceless Passage]].